 - Will this clerk spend a lot of their time interacting with customers?
 Then you'll need someone with great communication and customer service skills.

 - Will they be involved in data entry and invoicing?
-Then you'll need someone with data management skills and experience in accounts payable or receivable.
+Then you'll need someone with data management skills and some experience supporting the accounting function.

 Discuss these specific needs with colleagues who will work closely with the new hire, like the executive assistant, receptionist and office manager.
-And after you've compiled your list, go ahead and break down the skills into two categories: "must-haves" — required skills like customer service and communication — and "nice-to-haves" — like experience with the specific software and digital tools your office uses.
+And as you go about identifying the requirements for the role, try to break down the skills into two categories: "must-haves" — required skills like customer service and communication — and "nice-to-haves" — like experience with the specific software and digital tools your company uses.

-Here are the skills that are in highest demand for general clerks, based on more than 426,000 job postings:
+Here are the skills that are in highest demand for general clerks today, based on more than 426,000 job postings:

 The job description is your first chance to draw a candidate in, so it's vital that you make a great first impression.
 In order to write an effective one that drives the interest of top candidates, keep these three things top of mind.

-candidates want to find meaning in their work, so show how general clerks positively impact your company and drive success.
+candidates want to find meaning in their work, so show how the role can positively impact your company — and help drive your success.

 For even more writing tips and insights, read our guide to writing highly effective job descriptions.

-With so much growth and rapid technological change in today's workplace, it's important to know the trends that will impact how you hire for your office and administration functions.
-So, when looking for a general clerk, do your research on what's going on in the field so you know exactly what your company needs to do to attract top candidates.
+Given the rapid pace of technological change in the workplace today, it's important to know the trends that will impact how you hire for your office and administration functions.
+So when looking for a general clerk, start by doing some research on what's happening in the field.
+That'll help you understand what your company can do to more effectively attract candidates.

 Here are a few of the key trends to know right now:

-- With tech being increasingly incorporated into everyday office functions — and more companies prioritizing a top-down digital transformation of their business — general clerks will need to maintain strong digital proficiency in order to remain competitive in today's market.
+- With tech being increasingly incorporated into everyday office functions — and more and more companies investing in digital transformation — general clerks will need to maintain strong digital proficiency in order to remain competitive in today's market.

 the retail, healthcare, finance, insurance and manufacturing industries are driving the most demand for general clerks.

-When looking for qualified candidates, you can go many different directions.
-While traditional job boards and internal referrals can be successful, there's also no guarantee that you'll find an ideal candidate quickly.
-To find someone with all of the skills you're looking for — and fast — it can be helpful to expand your efforts by partnering with a professional staffing firm.
+When looking for qualified candidates, you can take any number of different approaches.
+While traditional job boards and internal referrals can be sources of valuable candidates, there's no guarantee that you'll find the right person, right when you need them.
+That's why, to find someone with the mix of skills you're looking for, it can be helpful to expand your efforts by partnering with a professional staffing firm.

-If you want to streamline your recruitment and get a qualified general clerk in the door soon, reach out to the staffing experts at Randstad to discuss your hiring needs.
-Or, if you'd like to first browse our nationwide pool of talent to identify the top-notch candidates available in your market, head on over to our Find Employees portal now.
+If you want to streamline your recruitment efforts and get a qualified general clerk in the door soon, reach out to the staffing experts at Randstad to discuss your hiring needs.
+Or you can search our nationwide talent database — and start identifying great candidates right away.